 The answer is yes.
 In fact, there are a total of three ways in which you can get your work permission under your student visa.

-If you have studied for more than 3 years in Spain, you can switch from a student visa to work permit.
+If you have studied for more than 3 years in Spain, you can switch from a student visa to a work permit.
 For that, you must have a job offer that lasts more than 1 year and consists of a minimum of 30 weekly hours.

 But you have another option.
 What if you would like to develop an activity on your own?
 Well, good news.
-You can also switch from student visa to work visa as a self-employed individual, provided that you present your project and business plan.
+You can also switch from a student visa to a work visa as a self-employed individual, provided that you present your project and business plan.

 The new immigration law for students emitted at the beginning of 2019 will benefit you in that sense.
 Because students who look for a job in Spain (or would like to start their own company) can now extend their student visa one full year in order to find it or regulate their situation.